 Professor Raja's research contributions are in the field of artificial intelligence, specifically as it relates to the study of decentralized control and reasoning in software agent systems operating in the context of uncertainty and limited computational resources.
 Along with her students, she studies the role of bounded rationality and meta-cognition in complex agent systems, as well as leveraging decision-theoretic mechanisms, distributed constraint optimization and multiagent learning for agent control.
 Applications include tornado tracking, major defense acquisition programs, situational awareness in social media, medical informatics, e-government and public policy decision making, predictive and visual analytics for intelligence analysis, task allocation problems, intelligent information gathering and smart home technologies.

 Her work is supported by grants from NSF, ONR, DARPA and DHS.
 Anita has co-chaired several workshops on Metareasoning and is co-editor of the MIT Press book titled Metareasoning: Thinking about Thinking.
 She is recipient of the 2006 UNCC College of Computing Essam El-Kwae Student-Faculty research award and Best Paper Award at the 2010 IEEE Intelligent Agent Technology Conference.
-She has served on program committees of many AI-related conferences and workshops.
-She is also affiliated with the Center for Computational Learning Systems at Columbia University.
+She has served on organizing and program committees of several AI-related conferences and workshops and regularly participates in National Science Foundation grant review panels.

 The multifactorial complexity of clinical data complicates prediction and prevention of undesired outcomes.
 This project aims to investigate the value of more advanced machine learning methods by simultaneously considering all the factors, to develop better predictive and prevention methods.

 Emergence of Social Norms and Conventions in Multiagent Systems